Frequently Asked Questions

 If you want to room with a student in a different LC than your own, you must decide together which LC residence hall you will live in.
 Once you've decided which one you’ll be living in, email the LC office to let them know, and request each other as roommates with Residence Life.
 These requests can be made on the "MyHousing" application.

-You may already be accepted into an LC.
-Don’t worry if it doesn’t show up right away on when you complete your “MyHousing” application.
 The LC process is separate and needs to be updated manually.
-Please watch for e-mails from your university assigned e-mail address (@huskies.bloomu.edu) for information about the LC you’ve chosen.
+Please watch for emails at your university assigned e-mail address (@huskies.bloomu.edu) for information about the LC you’ve chosen.